vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-networking.md

 # VMware Tanzu Application Platform Networking

-The following Tanzu Application Platform networking diagram shows the most common cross-cluster and external-services networking scenarios in a multi cluster Kubernetes environment.
+The following Tanzu Application Platform (informally known as TAP) networking diagram shows the most common cross-cluster and external-services networking scenarios in a multi cluster Kubernetes environment.
 The diagram shows the high level egress and ingress networking flows between the Tanzu Application Platform components and the external services.

 ![Tanzu Application Platform networking](img/tap-architecture-planning/tap-networking.jpg)